 - +86 15608051987

 Imagine yourself this scene - You're having some troubles with your toilet and you have no choice but to call the plumber.
 The plumber arrives and fixes the problem.
-You examine his work and it seems that you're satisfied with the results (you even take the toilet for a "test drive" after eating your favorite Hummus and broad bean dish).
-It's time to pay the bill.
+You examine his work and it seems that you're satisfied: Time to pay the bill.
 The plumber tells you it's just 35$ because he's feeling happy that day and he likes you.
-You say no problem and reach to your jeans' back pocket for your wallet.
+“No problem”, you say as you reach for your wallet.
 Suddenly, you realize that you forgot to withdraw money - DAMN! that always happens.

 Well, if you're in China it's not a big deal!

-You see, this kind of situation actually happened to me here in China, and the plumber's response was "no worries man, just send me the money via Wechat Wallet" (-of course it was in Chinese… China after all…).
-That situation got me to realize something — China truly is an E—commerce superpower, a place where even the simple daily things become an E—commerce transaction.
+You see, this kind of situation happened to me here in China, and the plumber's response was "no worries man, just send me the money via WeChat Wallet".
+That situation got me to realize something - China truly is an E-commerce superpower, a place where even the simplest daily things become an E-commerce transaction.
 After all, when was the last time you paid your plumber, hairdresser or vegetable seller via PayPal?
 In China, that's the norm.

 That's truly a surprising fact when thinking of a country like China, which is still, even if only officially, Communist.
 The Chinese economy is skyrocketing for years.
-If you think about it, when even your plumber is paying via E—wallet that's probably something everyone should take into consideration, and realize the big opportunity.
-China wasn't the pioneer in the E—wallet market but it surely is the one who took it to a whole new level.
+China surely wasn't the pioneer in the E-wallet market, but it absolutely is the one who took it to a whole new level.

-Although it seems like Alipay is more secured and somehow more "professional" than Wechat Wallet, most people still prefer to use Wechat Wallet, probably due to Wechat popularity, Which is used daily by over half a billion people in china, anytime, anywhere.
-Old habits die hard, I suppose.
+Although it seems like Alipay is more secure and somehow more "professional" than WeChat Wallet, most people still prefer to use WeChat’s paying service, probably due to WeChat popularity with more than a billion users worldwide.

-Money has been present ever since the dawn of civilization, but it has changed it's form and system and evolved from time to time.
-From the days of barter to modern credit-based economy, Every time people needed to make a change, it made them feel anxious, and took some time until they got used to it (-just ask your parents how they felt when they used a card to withdraw money for the first time, instead of the familiar bank teller).
-The E—wallet is a relatively new thing.
-And in China, people are ready.
+The change to digital mobile payment seems drastic but take into consideration that money has been present ever since the dawn of civilization and changed its form and system constantly throughout history.
+From the days of barter to modern credit-based economy, every time people needed to make a change, it made them feel anxious, and took some time until they got used to it (just ask your parents how they felt when they used a card to withdraw money for the first time, instead of the familiar bank teller).
+The E-wallet is a relatively new thing.
+And in China, people are more than ready for it.